Getting Started with CloudGuard Network for AWS

 The end-to-end solution includes:

-• Public routing tables associated with public subnets.
+• Public routing tables for public subnets.

 • Ingress routing integration:

-• Transit Gateway architecture includes:
+• A Transit Gateway architecture that includes:

 • Spoke (Consumer) VPCs attached to the AWS TGW.